Welfare / Poverty

 Economic Self-Sufficiency Project – an

-innovative effort initiated in 1996, links
+innovative effort initiated in 1996, links WOW with

-three national partner organizations – the
+three national partner organizations – Corporation

-for Enterprise Development, the
+for Enterprise Development, Ms.

 provide resources and technical assistance

 human resource investment policies.

 The Full Frame Initiative – a national nonprofit organization that works to break cycles of poverty and violence through systems change.
 FFI has discovered the common DNA among the organizations that effectively serve people with multiple challenges — lasting change occurs when people are supported in the full frame of their lives.
 FFI documents, advances, and removes barriers to the Full Frame Approach: the principles and practices common to community-based organizations with a proven track record of helping people and communities facing multiple challenges (poverty, violence, mental illness, addiction, homelessness, etc.) to thrive.
 What’s most powerful about our solution is that it doesn’t rely on creating new programs or investing significant new funding to break cycles of poverty and violence, Greenfield, MA.

 Heartland Alliance – advances the human rights and responds to the human needs of endangered populations – particularly the poor, the isolated, and the displaced – through the provision of comprehensive and respectful services and the promotion of permanent solutions leading to a more just global society, Chicago, IL.

 Legal Momentum – envisions a society in which all women and girls are economically secure, empowered to make their own choices, and can live and work free of discrimination and violence.
 In this society, all women enjoy the conditions, opportunities, and support that enable them to realize their human rights and freedoms, New York, NY.
 See 2011 Annual Report.